MaryiaVinogradova/Book-Search-Engine/README.md

   This is book search

 ## Installation & Usage
   For installation and usage open VS code terminal and run `npm i`.
-After your dependences are installed - run `npm start` to see message `Server is running on port 3000!` (you can use your port).
-Then click install button and use the app.
+After your dependences are installed - run `npm run develop` to open the app in your browser.
-  The app is running in the brouser - that you can use it from there.
+  In there you can do your book search, login and save your books.

 ## Contributing
   Any suggestions are welcome.